How to Use Dashboards and Reports

 The Reports:

-Reports are designed for in-depth analysis, handling larger datasets, or when you need to share data with others in your organisation.
+Reports are designed for in-depth analysis, handling larger data sets, or when you need to share data with others in your organisation.
 Just like dashboards, the ideal report setup depends on your tasks, but here are some examples:

-• End of month report: Shows revenue per publisher/website, broken down by revenue type.
-If you’re a programmatic network, this can be exported and shared with finance for invoicing.
+• End-of-month report: Shows revenue per publisher or website, broken down by revenue type.
+If you are a programmatic network, this can be exported and shared with finance for invoicing.
+You can reuse the report by updating the dates each month.

 • Start-to-end report: Tracks revenue per publisher since the start of your relationship, offering a full-scale development view.
+By using a fixed start date and a dynamic end date, the report stays up to date.

-Customising the graph view
+Customising the Graph View

 Both dashboard and report views can be customised to display multiple graphs side by side, making it easier to compare data.
-To customise:
+To customise, use the settings next to each report or dashboard.